rackerlabs/design-system/_component_design/modal.md

 - **Container**: The container establishes the size of the modal and holds its contents.
 - **Header**: The header includes the title and the close button.
-- **Title** Write the modal title to help the user understand the purpose of the modal and the actions the user can take.
+- **Title**: Write the modal title to help the user understand the purpose of the modal and the actions the user can take.
 - **Close button**: For some modals, the user can click a **Close** button to cancel the modal.
 - **Body**: The body contains the primary content associated with the modal.
 Body text describes the result of the action associated with the modal.
 - **Footer**: The footer contains the calls to action buttons.